 The changing environment within the gambling and leisure industry, which has arisen as a result of government legislation, represents a key risk to the future profitability of the Group.
-It is the belief of the directors that appropriate strategies have, and are being further developed, to ensure the Group is able to take advantage of favourable circumstances which may arise in the sector, or alternatively to minimise the effect of any adverse developments which could affect Group profitability.
+It is the belief of the directors that appropriate strategies have been put in place, and are being further developed, to ensure the Group is able to take advantage of favourable circumstances which may arise in the sector, or alternatively to minimise the effect of any adverse developments which could affect Group profitability.

-Further information on the group's risks and strategies are disclosed in the Directors' report.
+Further information on the Group's risks and strategies are disclosed in the Directors' report.

-GROUP STRATEGIC REPORT FOR THE YEAR ENDED 31 DECEMBER 2020 (continued)
+GROUP STRATEGIC REPORT FOR THE YEAR ENDED 31 DECEMBER 2021 (continued)